polkadot-developers/polkadot-docs/develop/blockchains/maintenance/storage-migrations.md

 The **[`on_runtime_upgrade`](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/trait.Hooks.html#method.on_runtime_upgrade){target=\_blank}** function executes when the FRAME Executive pallet detects a runtime upgrade.
 Important considerations:

 - Runs before any pallet's `on_initialize` hooks
-- Critical storage items (like block_number) may not be set
+- Critical storage items (like [block_number](https://paritytech.github.io/polkadot-sdk/master/frame_system/pallet/struct.Pallet.html#method.block_number){target=\_blank}) may not be set
 - Execution is mandatory and must complete
 - Requires careful weight calculation to prevent bricking the chain

+When implementing the actual migration logic, your code needs to handle several key responsibilities.
+Your migration implementation should:

+- Read existing storage values in their original format
+- Transform data to match the new format
+- Write updated values back to storage
+- Calculate and return consumed weight

 ### Migration Testing Hooks